magento/devdocs/src/guides/v2.3/graphql/tutorials/checkout/index.md

 Complete the following prerequisites:

 -  Install a Magento 2 instance with sample data.
    The sample data defines a functional store, called Luma, that sells fitness clothing and accessories.
 The store does not provide any sandbox accounts for testing credit card payments, so transactions will be simulated using an offline [payment method](https://glossary.magento.com/payment-method).

--  In the Magento admin, create a coupon that will be used in [Step 7.
-Apply a coupon]({{page.baseurl}}/graphql/tutorials/checkout/checkout-coupon.html).

 -  Install a GraphQl client.
 You can use any GraphQl client to send calls to Magento.
 [Altair](https://altair.sirmuel.design/) is a good example.